Time for some heavy lifting

 I use state tax credits (most of our funds $50,000+), Navajo taco sales (earns $3,000+), and our jazz benefit concert/dinner/auction (earns $12,000).
 Our boosters run our fundraisers and they are very dedicated to getting results.
 We only do a few but we make sure that they are all big money makers.

-Here is a list ED has complied over the years:
+Here is a list Educational Destinations has compiled over the years:

 - Holiday concert with a small admission fee